guyleonard/get_jgi_genomes/README.md

 ### JGI Quirks :|

+ * The XMLs for each portal are, of course, completely different. :|

- * Although the portal is called "Mycocosm", this list only seems to contain the list of newly added fungi from [here](http://jgi.doe.gov/our-science/science-programs/fungal-genomics/recent-fungal-genome-releases/) and not the total content of the "fungi" portal which is contained in "Files". :|
+ * Although the fungal portal is called "Mycocosm", this list only seems to contain a list of newly added fungi from [here](http://jgi.doe.gov/our-science/science-programs/fungal-genomics/recent-fungal-genome-releases/) and not the total content of the "fungi" portal which is contained in "Files". :|

  * The two lists: 'Filtered...' and 'All...' are not what you might initially think. :|
   * All models, Filtered and Not = 570, 566 unique